 ITIL has processes that achieve certain objectives.
 By tagging all activities in an organization to the respective process, we can identify and eliminate a number of redundant activities that otherwise get hidden within the confines of required ones.

 People reinvent the wheel for two reasons.
-Number 1 – organizations lack a user friendly knowledge management database (KMDB).
+Number 1 – organizations lack a user-friendly knowledge management database (KMDB).
 A KMDB must be a repository where all new information gets stored, and more importantly can be retrieved just as easily.
 Take for example Google.
 It has made life so simple that searching across various websites is a simple task.
 I enter the keywords and based on the page rank ratings, more often than not, I get what I am looking for within the first three search results.
 Organizations must implement KMDBs that mimic what Google is doing.
-It must be keyword based, and must be easy to use.
+It must be keyword based and must be easy to use.
 I remember the days before Google.
-Although we only had a handful of websites, it was difficult to search information across it.
+Although we only had a handful of websites, it was difficult to search for information across it.

-I have across several organizations that call a dumpyard based on products such as sharepoint as KMDBs.
+I have across several organizations that call a dumpyard based on products such as SharePoint as KMDBs.
 Just throwing in MS Word and MS Excel documents onto a file storage tool is not a KMDB.
 Every entry or a file must be duly keyworded or categorized at the very least – along with a decent filename.

 The second reason why people reinvent is that they are too egoistic (or dumb) to come up with their own solution.
 They feel that they are capable of getting to the information on their own, which I don’t disagree.
 But, the fact remains, a smart worker uses the available information and researches around unexplored territories.
 A person digging a hole to discover water underneath is a fool and none better than the person gazing at open skies in anticipation of UFOs.